Vbitz/Engine2D/TaskList.md

 - Fix OpenGL Contexts on Linux
 - Fix remaining rendering bugs on older scripts due to the new batching
 - Fix V8 Classes (Probaly something they broke in an update)
+	- It's still a feature in beta, maybe they deactivated it or changed the command line to reactivate it

 # Task List